What steps you should take when your Fleabag marathon gets rudely interrupted.

 If you haven’t already done it, try the first step in solving any IT issue: turning the thing off and on again.
 Refresh your browser window, restart the Amazon Prime video app, turn off your TV: you get the drill.
 However you’re trying to consume your Prime Video content, turn that baby off and then switch it back on.

 Still not working?
 At least you did Roy from The IT Crowd proud.

 Try switching browsers

 Some codes, like number 7031, you get when you’re using a specific browser (like Chrome).
 And for whatever reason, Prime Video and Chrome aren’t getting along that day.
-(It wouldn’t be the first time Amazon and Google have made their differences our problem.)
+(It wouldn’t be the first time Amazon Prime and Google Chrome have made their differences our problem.)

 Try switching to a different browser, like Firefox or Safari.
 And no matter which browser you’re using, make sure it’s up to date.
 If you’ve pressed that “update later” button too many times on your software, your browser might not be up with the times anymore.

 Run a speed test